Galera Load Balancer Parameters

 Type Decimal

 This option defines how often Galera Load Balancer checks destination servers for liveliness.
 It uses values given in seconds.
-By default, it checks every second.
+By default, it checks liveliness every second.

 # glbd --interval 2.013 3306 \